-A few years back, I was on a train in Italy with my boyfriend traveling to the Alps for New Year's.
-I remember having this extremely happy moment where I was so "into" him that I couldn't help but sit on his lap.
-Literally, I liked him so much in that moment in time I wanted to be as close as possible to him.
-So we listened to music sharing earbuds - blissfully like two "lust-birds" (not love) staring out at the gorgeous Italian landscape.
-I loved that moment, certain qualities he had, but it was mostly endorphins and the picturesque train ride that made me feel happy.
+Case in point.
+A few years back, I was on a train in Italy with my boyfriend traveling through the Alps for New Year's.
+I remember having this extremely happy memory where I was so "into" him that I couldn't help but SIT.
+ON.
+HIS.
+LAP.
+I liked him so much in that moment that I literally wanted to be as close as possible to him.
+We then listened to music sharing earbuds - blissfully like two "lust-birds" (not love birds) staring out at the gorgeous Italian landscape.
+I loved that moment, and certain qualities he had, but it was mostly endorphins and the picturesque train ride that made me feel happy.

 How do I define being in love?

 There’s something special about falling in love as a kid.
-And by kid, I mean anything really under thirty because as you get older and look back on any age before then, you blame your mistakes, life decisions, you ridiculous photos of yourself, and say outloud, “God, we were just kids”.
+And by kid, I mean anything really under thirty because as you get older and look back on any age before then, you blame your mistakes, life decisions, your ridiculous photos of yourself and say out loud, “God, we were just kids”.

-When you're a kid, you're not thinking about your biological clock, or thinking, really at all.
-You love blindly.
+When you're a kid, you're not thinking about your biological clock, finances, long-term compatibility, etc. You love blindly.
 You just feel, and do, whatever it is that you want to do.

 The last time.